-The music and food keep coming here at Feed the Band.
-We have a plethora of artist and recipes lined up.
-You all have made this possible.
 Thank you to everyone who reads our blog, follows us on social media, our family, and the entire country music industry.
 You make this all possible.
-Everyone combined leaves such a huge, positive impression on the world we live in.
+Everyone combined leaves such a huge, positive impression on the world we live in today.
 Sometimes it is difficult to understand just how much of an impact we make.
 We often focus on our insecurities so much that we lose focus on the positive impressions we make.

-I can imagine as a young artist moving to the capital of country music that insecurities can roll through your mind like a raging river.
-Montana Modderman is a a new artist in country music making this exact transition as this interview is being written.
-I can tell you by our conversations that no matter the insecurities she may have, she is taking them head on with her big heart and using them to her advantage in her songwriting.
-I am living testimony to Montana Modderman’s huge heart and her desire to connect with people.
+As a young artist moving to the capital of country music, I can imagine that insecurities can roll through your mind like a raging river.
+Montana Modderman is going through this same transition as I am writing this interview.
+By our conversations, I can tell you that no matter the insecurities she may have, she is taking them head-on with her big heart and using them to her advantage in her songwriting.
+I am living testimony to Montana Modderman’s enormous spirit and her desire to connect with people.

-When we started to plan this interview I had an idea to get my niece Peyton envolved.
+When we started to plan this interview, I had an idea to get my niece Peyton involved.
 I was talking about Montana Modderman for a few days with my niece.
-So i decide to have my niece come up with the recipe for this interview.
+So I decided to have my niece come up with the recipe for this interview.
 I kindly ask Montana if she would be willing to do a video chat with Peyton the day we put together the recipe.
 Montana instantly agreed with the same enthusiasm as my niece had shown.
 Little did I know, that was the day Montana Modderman was Nashville bound.
-The day came and Montana took the time and pull of the highway to talk with my niece.
+The day came, and Montana took the time and pulled off the highway to talk with my niece.

 I am a witness to the heart that makes up Montana Modderman.
-Not only is it reflected through my personal experience, it is reflected in her music as well.
-You can find her heart in her latest single “Didn’t Mean To” as well as songs yet to be released.
+Not only is it reflected through my personal experience, but it is also reflected in her music as well.
+You can find her heart in her latest single, “Didn’t Mean To,” as well as songs yet to be released.
 Her lyrics are a treasure trove of all the different ways that the heart moves.
-She has touched my heart and I know for a fact she is going to make a huge impact on yours.
+She has touched my heart, and I know she will make a significant impact on yours.
 Let’s get to our interview with Montana Modderman and stay to the end.
 We will be giving away some autographed merch from Montana.

 I would say your new single “Didn’t Mean To is pretty polished.
 What advice would you give young people with a guitar?

 Wow, that is so nice.
 Thank you so much.
 I would just say keep practicing and don’t compare yourself to others too much.
-When I started playing, it was hard for me because I wanted to compare myself to people who had been playing for years.
+When I started playing, it was hard for me because I wanted to compare myself to people playing for years.
 That’s never a good idea.